Stable mixed graphs: Ribbonless graphs

 \subsection{Two necessary properties of RG-generating functions}

-Here we establish the two important properties that $\alpha_{RG}$ (or every generating function) must have.
-In short, it must be well-defined and it must generate a stable class of graphs. \paragraph{Well-definition of $\alpha_{RG}$.} The following theorem shows that $\alpha_{RG}$ is well-defined.
+Here we establish the two important properties that $\alpha_{\mathrm{RG}}$ (or every generating function) must have.
+In short, it must be well-defined and it must generate a stable class of graphs.

+\emph{Well-definition of $\alpha_{\mathrm{RG}}$.} The following theorem shows that $\alpha_{\mathrm{RG}}$ is well-defined.
 This means that instead of directly generating an RG we can split the nodes that we marginalise over and condition on into two parts, first generate the RG related to the first part, then from the generated RG generate the desired RG related the second part. \begin{theorem} For a ribbonless graph $H=(N,F)$ and disjoint subsets $C$, $C_1$, $M$, and $M_1$ of $N$,